Bicoptor: Two-round Secure Three-party Non-linear Computation without Preprocessing for Privacy-preserving Machine Learning: Introduction

 We propose a novel and more efficient sign determination protocol, which implies a comparison protocol, to accelerate the overhead of non-linear functions like ReLU and Maxpool, in order to further optimize the performance of PPML.
 Our approach departs from existing methods, and improves the communication overhead compared to previous works.

 Our high-level idea for the comparison protocol is as follows.
-For an input $x\in[0,2^\ell_x)\bigcup(q-2^{\ell_x},q)$, we define a variable $\xi=\xi(x):=x$ if $x\in[0,2^\ell_x)$ or $\xi=\xi(x):=q-x$ if $x\in(q-2^{\ell_x},q)$. $\xi$ can be recognized as the ``absolute value'' of $x$.
+For an input $x\in[0,2^{\ell_x})\bigcup(q-2^{\ell_x},q)$, we define a variable $\xi=\xi(x):=x$ if $x\in[0,2^\ell_x)$ or $\xi=\xi(x):=q-x$ if $x\in(q-2^{\ell_x},q)$. $\xi$ can be recognized as the ``absolute value'' of $x$.
 We define the bit position of the most significant non-zero bit of $\xi$ as $\lambda-1$.
 We further define $\lambda$ as the effective bit length of $\xi$.~\footnote{For example, for $\xi=x=23=0b00010111$, $\ell_x=8$, $\lambda=5$, and $\xi_{\lambda-1}=\xi_4$.} The truncation protocol $\text{TRC}(x,k)$ represents truncating $k$-bits from $x$, which is originally proposed SecureML~\cite{MZ17}.
 Our idea is to study the outcome of $\text{TRC}(x,\lambda-1)$ or $\text{TRC}(x,\lambda)$.
 If the outcome is $1$ or $q-1$, then the input is positive or negative, respectively.
 Unfortunately, the truncation protocol proposed in SecureML~\cite{MZ17} may introduce a one-bit error, which poses a problem to our protocol.
 By carefully analyzing the behavior of the errors, we explicitly identify the conditions under which the errors occur (Lemma~\ref{lmm:truncation} and~\ref{lmm:truncation2}), and prove the inevitable existence of $1$ or $q-1$ even if errors occur.

 Regarding the fact that the input value is unknown in an MPC context, and hence the $\lambda$ is unknown to all participants, we rely on performing repeated times of probabilistic truncations to compute the array $\{\text{TRC}(x,1),\cdots,\text{TRC}(x,\lambda-1),\text{TRC}(x,\lambda),\cdots,\text{TRC}(x,\ell_x)\}$, where $\ell_x$ is the precision of inputs.
-By using this method, we manage to construct a two-round 3-party sign determination protocol with a better performance without relying on preprocessing.
+By using this method, we manage to construct a two-round 3-party sign determination protocol with better performance without relying on preprocessing.~\footnote{In general, MPC offline phase includes both preprocessing and distributing shared randomness.
+The overhead of distributing shared randomness (usually one time) is much cheaper than that of preprocessing.
+It is worth distinguishing between these two ideas for the rest of the paper.
+Most previous MPC-based PPML works~\cite{MR18,DSM+-20,TKT+21,DEK21,KPP+-21,PS20,BCP+-20,CRS20,WTB+-21} require preprocessing which is heavily computed.}